-This uses methods for converting characters to uppercase and determining whether a character is alphanumeric methods which are easily added to the machine by introducing special opcodes.
-It also uses the infamous ++ and -- operators, which can be handled by special opcodes that take less space (and should take less time to execute) than the tedious sequences needed for code corresponding directly to n = n + 1.
+This uses a method for converting characters to uppercase which is easily added to the machine by introducing a special opcode.
+It also uses the infamous ++ and -- operators, which can be handled by special opcodes that take less space (and should take less time to execute) than the tedious sequences needed for code corresponding directly to code like n = n + 1.

-Extend the machine and the assembler still further with opcodes CAP, ISLD, INC and DEC, and modify your palindrome program to use them.
+Extend the machine and the assembler still further with opcodes CAP, INC and DEC, and modify your frequency checker program to use them.

 Hint: Be careful.
 Think ahead!
-Don't limit your INC and DEC opcodes to cases where they can handle only statements like X++.
-In some programs you might want to have statements like List[N+6]++.
+Don't limit your INC and DEC opcodes to cases where they can handle statements like X++ only.
+In some programs - even in this one - you might want to have statements like List[N+6]++.